thewhitecircle/ctf_writeups/cyber_apocalypse_2025/blockchain/Eldorion.md

         }
     }

-here is the attack script with ethers.js v5 (because i never managed to make this challenge return valid JSON with v6:
+here is the attack script with ethers.js v5 (because I never managed to make this challenge return valid JSON with v6):

     const fs = require("fs");